Travel to and from Victoria:

 There will be no student or non-essential staff travel without the approval of the Office of the Vice-Chancellor until further notice.
 Approval will only be given in truly exceptional circumstances.

 This includes exchange programs, field schools, placements or other programs.
 Students in these programs will be contacted by the University.

-If you are a University of Sydney student on a study abroad/exchange program was impacted by COVID-19, you can may be eligible to claim the return travel and/or other expenses incurred in returning to Australia.
+If you are a University of Sydney student whose study abroad/exchange program was impacted by COVID-19, you can may be eligible to claim the return travel and/or other expenses incurred in returning to Australia.
 Please contact the Sydney Abroad team at email@example.com to further advice.